 Rimini is a city surrounded by greenery.
-If you want to see for yourself, head to Google Earth and take a look!
-You’ll find a city filled with green parks next to an expanse of blue.
-Green spaces and the multitude of gardens and parks really add to the city’s beauty.
+If you want to see it with your own eyes, go to Google Earth and have a look!
+You will find a city full of green next to an expanse of blue, with parks and gardens that contribute to its beauty and well-being.

-However, Rimini’s largest and most spectacular parks is undoubtedly XXV Aprile Park (also called Marecchia Park).
-This gigantic green lung is located right in the heart of the city centre and is perfect for a stroll or some relaxation on the edge of the beautiful town square overlooking the water Piazza sull’Acqua.
-Built at the foot of the Ponte di Tiberio – where the ancient Marecchia River once flowed (before being diverted in the 1930s) – you’ll also find two wonderful cycle and pedestrian paths here leading to the Apennines and Valmarecchia.
+But the largest and most spectacular park in Rimini is undoubtedly Parco XXV Aprile (also known as Parco Marecchia).
+This gigantic green lung is located right in the heart of the city and is perfect for a stroll or for a little relaxation on the edge of the beautiful Piazza sull’Acqua.
+Here you will also find two splendid bicycle and pedestrian paths leading to the hills and the Marecchia Valley.

 Finally, we cannot fail to mention the Parco del Mare (Sea Park), an area of over ten kilometres of pedestrian and cycling green spaces, sports and relaxation areas overlooking the sea.